ElektraInitiative/libelektra/doc/decisions/validation.md

-If validation of a key fails, each plugin decides on its own how to handle the issue and proceed in ways that might be different than what is expected or desired.
+If validation of a key fails, each plugin decides on its own how to handle the issue and proceed in ways that might be different from what is expected or desired.

 ## Constraints

 ## Assumptions

-While plugins should always fail and return an error if validation fails on kdbSet, there are be can be several different requirements for what should happen on kdbGet and handle problems e.g.
+While plugins should always fail and return an error if validation fails on kdbSet, there can be several different requirements for what should happen on kdbGet and handle problems e.g.

 - only issue warnings